- Holy thistle

 Derived from the seed, pod, or fruit of milk thistle, the flavolignan silymarin is used primarily to manage various liver diseases.
 In vitro and animal studies suggest that flavonoids in milk thistle have antioxidant and anticancer effects (7) (8) (12) (16) (17), and may protect against Alzheimer’s disease (23) (24).

-In humans, data suggest benefits with milk thistle or silymarin supplementation to improve lipid profiles and glycemic indices in type 2 diabetic patients (18) (40).
-Some placebo-controlled trials suggest silymarin may be helpful in alcoholic liver disease (9) or cirrhosis (11) (19), or to improve fibrosis associated with nonalcoholic steatohepatitis (39).
+Clinical data suggest benefits of supplementation with milk thistle or silymarin for improving lipid profiles and glycemic indices in type 2 diabetic patients (18) (40).
+It may also be useful against alcoholic liver disease (9), cirrhosis (11) (19), and for improving fibrosis associated with nonalcoholic steatohepatitis (39).
 However, in both a large survey and subsequent multicenter placebo-controlled trial among patients with chronic hepatitis C, silymarin did not significantly reduce serum ALT levels (41) (42).
-In addition, although silymarin was associated with reduced progression from fibrosis to cirrhosis, no impact on clinical outcomes was observed (43).
+In addition, although silymarin was associated with reduced progression from fibrosis to cirrhosis, there was no impact on clinical outcomes was (43).
+Milk thistle was also reported no more effective than placebo against trichotillomania in a study involving both adults and children (46).

-Other studies suggest milk thistle may reduce chemotherapy-induced hepatotoxicity in children with acute lymphoblastic leukemia (20) and cisplatin-induced nephrotoxicity (28), or improve capecitabine-induced hand-foot syndrome (6) and radiation therapy-induced mucositis (3).
+Other studies suggest milk thistle may reduce chemotherapy-induced hepatotoxicity in children with acute lymphoblastic leukemia (20), and cisplatin-induced nephrotoxicity (28) as well as improve capecitabine-induced hand-foot syndrome (6) and radiation therapy-induced mucositis (3).
+Topical administration of a silymarin gel was reported to reduce the severity of radiodermatitis and delay its occurrence (47).

 Silibinin, one of the flavonoids, demonstrated antioxidant and anti-inflammatory effects by inhibiting release of hydrogen peroxide and production of tumor necrosis factor alpha (31).
 Another study showed improvement in endothelial dysfunction via reduction in circulating and vascular asymmetric dimethylarginine (ADMA) levels.
 ADMA is an endogenous inhibitor of nitric oxide synthase (NOS) and is believed to play a role in endothelial dysfunction, associated with cardiovascular disease (32).
 Silibinin also inhibits the early phase of hepatitis C viral infection by affecting endosomal trafficking of virions (34).